Streamlining Appointment Booking for NYC’s Financial Empowerment Center

 How might we simplify the appointment onboarding experience, set clear user expectations, & improve accessibility to reduce drop-offs & drive higher booking completion rates?

-The NYC Department of Consumer and Worker Protection asked us to redesign the Financial Empowerment Center's appointment portal to improve booking completion rate and user experience.
+The NYC Department of Consumer and Worker Protection asked us to redesign the Financial Empowerment Center's appointment portal to improve booking completion rate, user experience and reduce user drop offs.

 Older users had trouble scrolling all the way down